Stochastic modelling for statistical applications

 Learning assessment methods

-The final assessment consists in an oral examination on the material covered in class.
-The verification will evaluate the student's detailed knowledge and comprehension of the topics covered, together with the propriety of language, rigour and appropriate level of mathematical formality used for presenting definitions, examples, results and proofs.
+The final assessment consists in a mandatory written examination followed by an optional oral examination.
+The verification will evaluate the student's detailed knowledge and comprehension of the topics covered in class, together with the propriety of language, rigour of exposition and level of mathematical formalization used.

 Suggested readings and bibliography